abhisheksgumadi/deep-q-learning/README.md

 ## Trained Agent In Action

 I have recorded a video of the trained agent in action.
+To watch the video please click on the below image.

 [![Trained Agent](https://img.youtube.com/vi/iLqFUZT3pVY/0.jpg)](https://www.youtube.com/watch?v=iLqFUZT3pVY)